About the Museum

 The Museum as education

-The valuable historical artefacts held by the Museum are often the focus of teaching and other RCM activities, particularly in Historical Performance and Research.
-Many of the instruments are in playing condition and often brought to life in performance by RCM students and professors.
+The valuable historical artefacts held by the Museum are often the focus of teaching and other Royal College of Music activities, particularly in Historical Performance and Research.
+Many of the instruments are in playing condition and often brought to life in performance by students and professors.

-Through the collection we are able to support learning in a very tangible way, offering students the vital opportunity to engage directly with music history and the RCM’s impressive legacy.
+Through the collection the Museum supports learning in a tangible way, offering students the vital opportunity to engage directly with music history and the RCM’s impressive legacy.
 Furthermore, extensive conservation and digitisation ensures the collection remains protected and accessible to a wide range of people for generations to come.

 National Lottery Heritage Fund support